The Extreme Adventures of Super Dave

-The Extreme Adventures of Super Dave is a 2000 comedy film starring the comedian Bob Einstein as Super Dave Osborne.
+The Extreme Adventures of Super Dave is a 2000 American comedy film directed by Peter MacDonald and starring the comedian Bob Einstein as Super Dave Osborne.
+The film was released directly to video and was awarded at the 2000 Stinkers Bad Movie Awards for "Most Unwelcome Direct-to-Video Release".

 Plot

 After the kind-hearted but clumsy Super Dave Osborne (Bob Einstein) survives a near-fatal accident, he discovers his manager has embezzled from him.
 This forces him into bankruptcy and causes him to lose his house.
 Super Dave decides to retire from stunt work, but ends up meeting a single mother named Sandy (Gia Carides).
 When Super Dave learns that Sandy's son, Timmy (Carl Michael Lindner) needs an expensive heart surgery, Super Dave comes out of retirement to raise the money.
 In the process, he must face off against his arch-enemy, Gil Ruston (Dan Hedaya).